shr327/c-Exercise/README.md

-# c-Exercise
+# c-LeetCode
-simple exercise to build a solid foundation
+ exercise to build a solid foundation